RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 4 solution guide.md

 5. $B^c = \lbrace 0, 1, 2, 3, 7, 8, 9, 10 \rbrace$.
 6. $|A| = 5$.

+### Notes

+- A few submissions were not using the correct delimiters (braces, brackets, etc.) in part 3, the Cartesian product.
+Note, the Cartesian product is a set of ordered pairs, so it must be enclosed in braces; and the objects inside the set must be enclosed in parentheses because they are ordered pairs -- not enclosed in set braces.
+- Some submissions simply gave the set $A$ in part 5 rather than its cardinality.
+Others found the cardinality (5) and put it inside set braces, for a response of $\lbrace 5 \rbrace$.
+This is incorrect.
+The cardinality of a set is a number, not a set.

 ## Learning Target 12